 Leaders all across the South Georgia Conference have answered the call to serve in their local church setting.
 As a faithful member of your congregation, we know you want to serve and serve well!
-To help equip and empower you in your ministry role, the 2019 Leadership Tour will offer practical teaching and resources to both inspire you and help you lead with confidence.
+To help equip and empower you in your ministry role, the 2020 Leadership Tour will offer practical teaching and resources to both inspire you and help you lead with confidence.
 This free event is sponsored by the Office of Connectional Ministries.
-Download a flyer to promote this event in your local church.
+See below for Tour dates, locations, registration links and line up of workshops.

 Registration 1:45 p.m.